-On June 11, 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car and made a bold statement in the auto industry.
+On June 11, 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car that made a bold statement in the auto industry.
 Over the next few years, it wants to push the limits at the low end of the lineup, not in the aspect of acceleration and performance, but affordability.
-To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 22,000) price tag.
+To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 21,000) price tag.

-Tesla hasn’t revealed the name of its USD 25,000 electric car, but the media refers to it as the Tesla Model 2, and sometimes even as the Tesla Model Q. However, the company’s co-founder and CEO, Elon Musk, has confirmed at its 2021 annual shareholder meeting that it doesn’t plan to use the former for sure.
+Tesla hasn’t revealed the name of its USD 25,000 electric car, but the media refers to it as the Tesla Model 2, and sometimes even as the Tesla Model Q. However, the company’s co-founder and CEO, Elon Musk, admitted at its 2021 annual shareholder meeting that it doesn’t plan to use the former for sure.
 He said:

 Model 2 is not a car.
 There’s no Model 2.Elon Musk, co-founder and CEO, Tesla (2021 annual shareholder meeting)

-Until the actual name of the USD 25,000 Tesla model is out, we’ll continue calling it the Model 2 or Model Q for easier understanding and for our story to be discoverable via search engines.
+Until the actual name of the USD 25,000 Tesla model is announced, we’ll continue calling it the Model 2 or Model Q for easier understanding and for our story to be discoverable via search engines.

 Tesla Model 2 project progressing, hints Elon Musk